Former Obama aides say U.S. needs tougher Iran nuclear deal

 The release of the letter, which was signed by Dennis Ross, an adviser on Iran and the Middle East in Obama's first term, comes as U.S. Secretary of State John Kerry prepares to fly to Vienna on Friday to join the talks.

-Ross said administration officials with whom he had spoken said the principles outlined in the letter were contained in an April 2 interim agreement between Iran and world powers in Lausanne, Switzerland.

-A senior U.S. official said the letter "in large part tracks with the U.S. negotiating positions inside the room."

-Negotiations between Iran and six major powers - the United States, Britain, Germany, Russia, China and France - are aimed at reaching an agreement by June 30 under which Tehran would curtail its nuclear programme in exchange for sanctions relief.
+Negotiations between Iran and six major powers are aimed at reaching an agreement under which Tehran would curtail its nuclear program in exchange for sanctions relief.

-Negotiations are widely expected to slide past a self-imposed June 30 deadline.

 "Most of us would have preferred a stronger agreement," the letter released by the Washington Institute said.
 "The agreement will not prevent Iran from having a nuclear weapons capability.
 It will not require the dismantling of Iran's nuclear infrastructure.
 It will, however, reduce that infrastructure for the next 10 to 15 years."